vitejs/vite/README.md

 npx vite
 ```

+Go to `http://localhost:3000`, edit the `.vue` file to see changes hot-updated instantly.

 ## How It Works

 - Imports are requested by the browser as native ES module imports - there's no bundling.